mlcommons/modelgauge/docs/design_philosophy.md

 * Only the transitive dependencies you actually want.
 * Individual users to decide what code they want to trust.

+### Examples in practice

+* The Transformers library is enormous, but you only have to install it if you include the optional plugin (e.g. `huggingface`).

 ## Be extensible

 The AI community is inventing and discarding use cases faster than we could hope to support in-house.
 Researchers will always want bespoke features we didn't forsee.
 So where possible, we should let users extend what we've built to suit their purposes.
 For example:

 * A user should be able to add their Test/SUT without editing any code they don't own.
 * Where possible, we should leave the door open to people adding new categories of Test/SUT.

+### Examples in practice

+* Users can define a new SUT in a notebook and run Tests against it using normal imports.
+* A Test creator can add new ways of downloading prompts that can still track versioning without editing core libraries.
+* A project can define its own cloud-based runner, reusing the existing Tests/SUTs.

 ## Make it hard to do the wrong thing